TEHIK-EE/ig-ee-medication-scheme/input/pagecontent/index.md

 TJT – Tervisejuhtimise töölaud - is a new software currently under developement for healthcare proffessionals.
 TJT is going to be developed module by module Medication Overview being the first module.
 TJT is a central tool aiming to bring health care proffessionald in common space in order to add, display and exchange health data with each other.

+## Terminology

+Code systems and value sets in this IG are examples.
+You will find the most up-to-date versions of them in TEHIK terminology server.
+Always query the terminology from there.

 ## References